-The Legacy of Female Shame & How to Disrupt It
+The Legacy of Female Shame and How to Disrupt It

 Our relationship with our mothers is one of the most complicated, significant relationships of our lives.
 So it’s no surprise that for many women, Mother’s Day can bring up a complex range of feelings—gratitude, sadness, grief, even anger.
 Read more to explore the inherited legacy of female shame in our patriarchal society and how to disrupt it in order to heal intergenerational trauma.